rodrigo-dalmas/swapi-helper/README.md

 # swapi-helper
-A helper library for interact with swapi api
+A helper library for interact with SWAPI API.
+More info on the SWAPI API at www.swapi.co.